 iv) During the year ended August 31, 2023, and pursuant to a partial assignment agreement signed in May 2020, the Company received \$450,000 from Canada Nickel relinquishing the remaining partial rights held by Noble pertaining to the Crawford properties sold to Canada Nickel in May 2020.
-Amounts received have been presented as gain on disposition of exploration assets on the Company's consolidated statements of comprhensive loss (income) for the year ended August 31, 2023.
+Amounts received were presented as gain on disposition of exploration assets on the Company's consolidated statements of comprehensive loss for the year ended August 31, 2023.